Tony Kimbrough

-Anthony Kimbrough (born January 20, 1964) is an American former gridiron football player and coach.
+Anthony Kimbrough (born January 20, 1964) is an American former football player and coach.
 He played professionally as a quarterback in the Canadian Football League (CFL) and the Arena Football League (CFL).
 Kimbrough played college football at Grand Rapids Community College before transferring Western Michigan University, earning Mid-American Conference (MAC) player of the year honors in 1988.

 In May 2014, Kimbrough was named the head football coach at East Kentwood High School in Kentwood, Michigan, where he had been an assistant coach for two years.